mcp-server-langfuse

 prompts/list

-: Get a specific prompt.
-This transforms Langfuse prompts into MCP prompt objects and compiles them with provided variables.
+: Get a specific prompt- Transforms Langfuse prompts (text and chat) into MCP prompt objects

 Tools